Hackensack Domestic Violence Law Firm

 When a person who claims to be victim of a domestic violence requests a restraining order, the first step in the process is for a judge to issue a temporary restraining order, a TRO.
 The TRO is served on the defendant and the parties are ordered to appear before a judge of the Family Part of the Superior Court of New Jersey to determine if the alleged victim is entitled to a final restraining order, or FRO.

 If someone under the age of 18 is charged with domestic violence and is not an emancipated minor, he or she may not be prosecuted as an adult offender under the Act.
 Instead, the accused may be prosecuted according to the juvenile delinquency laws.
-Contact our Hackensack office to learn more about how we can help with these types of cases as well.
+Call our Hackensack office to learn more about how we can help with these types of cases as well.